aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

   file_format = (type = 'JSON');
 {% endhighlight %}

-Then we create a user with key-pair authentication.
+Then, we create a user with key-pair authentication.
 The user credentials will be used when calling the Snowpipe API endpoints:

 {% highlight sql linenos %}
 use role securityadmin;